Best Mechanical Keyboards 2026: Tactile vs. Linear Switches Tested

 - Cherry MX Red - Industry standard, reliable performance

-- Gateron Oil Kings - Premium feel, ultra-smooth, enthusiast favorite
+- Gateron Oil Kings - Very smooth feel, enthusiast favorite

 Tactile Switches: